This page was designed to answer frequently asked questions about Australian visas with applications processed in Vietnam.

 You will need a visa to travel to Australia, if you are not an Australian citizen.
 General information about visas is available on the Department of Home Affairs website.
 If you do not know which visa to apply for, you can explore your Visa options.

 We also provide some additional information in the Visa and Citizenship Information section on our Visa Office website.

 If you are applying for a Visitor visa, any family members need to lodge their own (separate) visa applications.

-If you are transiting through Australia and hold an ‘ordinary’ Vietnamese passport, you will need a Transit visa.
+If you are transiting through Australia and hold a Vietnamese passport, you will need a Transit visa.

 We publish checklists for visa subclasses that we manage in our Visa Offices in Vietnam, which can be found in the Visa and Citizenship Information section on our main webpage.
 Information on the requirements for other visas is also provided on the Department of Home Affairs website on the information pages for each subclass.

 Specific checklists are also available through ImmiAccount when you lodge a visa application online.

 If you are applying to visit, your application should be lodged several weeks before your intended travel date (and preferably earlier before peak holiday periods).